Have a look at my cozy January living room decor!

 I never realized how responsible and trustworthy a child has to be to handle gum-chewing.
-I am now the proud parent of a four year-old who loves lemon gum.
+But now I am the proud parent of a four year-old who loves to chew lemon gum.
 I completely use this to my advantage.

-I use lemon gum as incentive to eat vegetables, pick up toys, or in the case of this day (the day I shot these pictures of my living room) as incentive to play with her dolls in her room until I was finished photographing the living room…
+Because, I use lemon gum as incentive to eat vegetables, pick up toys, or in the case of this day (the day I shot these pictures of my living room) as incentive to play with her dolls in her bedroom until I was finished photographing the living room…

 The thing you should know about me is that while I am taking pictures, I’m kind of in a zone.
 I could hear the pitter-patter of feet running around, but it didn’t occur to me to be concerned.